esallychang/modified_DGE_workshop/lessons/01a_RNAseq_processing_workflow.md

 Illumina sequencing technology uses a sequencing-by-synthesis approach. **To explore sequencing by synthesis in more depth, please watch [this linked video on Illumina's YouTube channel](https://www.youtube.com/watch?v=fCd6B5HRaZ8).**

-We have privided a brief explanation of the steps below:
+We have provided a brief explanation of the steps below:

-***Cluster growth***: The DNA fragments in the cDNA library are denatured and hybridized to the glass flowcell (adapter complementarity).
+***Cluster growth***: The DNA fragments in the cDNA library are denatured and hybridized to the glass flowcell (adapter complimentarity).
 Each fragment is then clonally amplified, forming a cluster of double-stranded DNA.
 This step is necessary to ensure that the sequencing signal will be strong enough to be detected/captured unambiguously for each base of each fragment.

 -   **Number of clusters \~= Number of reads**